bit101/bufkill/readme.md

 ### Back to simplicity

-`buf-kill` handles all this pretty well for the most part by giving you a command `KillBuffer` that does things a little more intelligently:
+`buf-kill` handles all this pretty well:

 - Read-only buffers and terminal buffers are closed directly without saving.
 - Modified buffers will prompt you to Save or Discard changes.